No, Acceptance Perth is a welcoming safe space for LGBTIQA+ Catholics, their family, and friends. We affirm everyone’s human dignity and their faith.

 We do not discriminate on age, gender, race, or other distinctions.
 All are welcome including partners.

-No, you do not need to be Catholic to attend our events.
-We are a Catholic group, but membership is open to all who wish to be part of Acceptance Perth.
+You don’t need to be Catholic to attend our events.
+While we are a Catholic community, membership is open to anyone who wishes to be part of Acceptance Perth.

 As Pope Francis said, “If a person is gay and seeks out the Lord and is willing, who am I to judge that person?”